volver-health/volver-website/study.md

         </div>
       </div>
     <div id="recovery" style="display:none;">
-        <h2>Are you or a loved one in recovery for substance use or mental health?</h2>
+        <h2 id="recovery-label" >Are you or a loved one in recovery for substance use or mental health?</h2>
         <div class="radio-row">
           <div class="radio">
             <input type="radio" id="recoveryYes" name="recovery" value="YES" onChange="yesAnswer('help')">